umami-hep/umami/paper/paper.md

 ![Distributions of the pseudorapidity $\eta$ of jets from Higgs boson decays to b-quarks ($H \rightarrow b\overline{b}$-jets), Higgs boson decays to c-quarks ($H \rightarrow c\overline{c}$-jets), and to top quarks (Top) before and after resampling.\label{fig:eta}](eta.png){ width=90% }

-Different architectures of neural networks, including Deep Multi-Layer-Perceptrons [@LeCun:2015] and Deep Sets [@Zaheer:2017], are supported in `Umami` for definition with configuration files.
+Different architectures of neural networks, including Deep Multi-Layer-Perceptrons [@LeCun:2015] and Deep Sets, are supported in `Umami` for definition with configuration files.
 The training is performed with `keras` using the `TensorFlow` back-end and the Adam optimiser [@Kingma:2015], supporting the use of GPU resources to shorten the required time to train the networks by an order of magnitude.

 The performance of the chosen model can be evaluated in publication-grade plots, which are steered with configuration files.
-The plots are created using the `matplotlib` [@Hunter:2007] and `puma` [@Birk:2023] Python modules.
+The plots are created using the `matplotlib` [@Hunter:2007] and `puma` [@Birk:2023] Python libraries.

 # Conclusions and future work